Jack Ogden (rugby league)

 John "Jack" Ogden (5 March 1923 – 2 July 2000) was an English professional rugby league footballer who played in the 1940s and 1950s.
 He played at club level for Featherstone Rovers.

 Playing career

 Jack Ogden was born in Leeds, West Riding of Yorkshire, England.

 Playing career

 Jack Ogden made his début for Featherstone Rovers on Saturday 9 September 1944.

 Testimonial match

 Jack Ogden's benefit season at Featherstone Rovers took place during the 1954–55 season.

-Genealogical information
+Personal life

 Jack Ogden is the older brother of the rugby league footballer who played in the 1950s for Featherstone Rovers; Maurice Ogden.